noir-lang/noir/docs/docs/how-aztec-works/accounts.md

 The privacy account is the first account that is generated for an Aztec user.

 The private key associated with this account can be used to decrypt notes.
 The private key can also be used to register a distinct spending key.
 This allows for account abstraction by creating a separation between the key required to decrypt notes (privacy key) and the key required to spend notes (spending key).
+If a spending has not been registered, the account private key can be used.

 The main privacy account public key is associated with a human-readable alias when the account registers a new signing key (see below).
 The alias can be anything as long as it hasn't been claimed yet.